Wenretium/CIPGAN/README.md

 ### Updating

-📌 March 27th, 2022: Update the source link of my dataset.
+📌 March 27th, 2022: Updated the source link of my dataset.

-📌 April 12th, 2022: Update the model & formula figures and correct some typos.
+📌 April 12nd, 2022: Updated the model & formula figures and correct some typos.

+📌 October 28th, 2022: Fixed the errors caused by running test.py and rearranged the project.